Two-Point Boundary Value Problems on Diffeomorphism Groups: Introduction

 Throughout the arguments we will consider multiple configuration spaces: the full diffeomorphism group, the space of volumorphisms and its subspace of axisymmetric diffeomorphisms and the space of symplectomorphisms, all equipped with various right-invariant metrics.
 In each setting we will consider Sobolev diffeomorphisms of class $H^s$ with varying requirements on the value of $s$ and we may write $\G^s(M)$ to refer to any of the aforementioned spaces.
 Similarly, we use $\G(M)$ to refer to the corresponding smooth settings.

 The paper is organised as follows: Sections \ref{Background1} \& \ref{Background2} contain the necessary background information for the spaces we will be considering.
-Section \ref{main} contains the main results.
-We begin in Section \ref{diffeomorphisms} with the setting of compressible fluids on $\T^n$, covering the cases solved in \cite{ck2002}, \cite{ck2003} and \cite{klt}.
-We then proceed to the Euler equations on $\T^2$ in Section \ref{volumorphisms}, where we also cover the cases of the Euler-$\alpha$ and higher order Euler-Arnold equations mentioned above.
-This is followed by the axisymmetric results for 3D fluids in Sections \ref{axisymmetric} \& \ref{axisymmetric S^3}.
+Section \ref{main} contains the main results. {We begin in Section \ref{diffeomorphisms} with the setting of compressible fluids on $\T^n$.
+The theorems presented here generalise to arbitrary dimensions the results from one and two dimensions contained in \cite{ck2002}, \cite{ck2003} and \cite{klt} without any restrictions on whether or not the endpoints are conjugate, unlike the result contained in \cite{bruveris}.} We then proceed to the Euler equations on $\T^2$ in Section \ref{volumorphisms}, where we also cover the cases of the Euler-$\alpha$ and higher order Euler-Arnold equations mentioned above.
+This is followed by the axisymmetric results for 3D fluids in Section \ref{axisymmetric}.
 The final case of the Symplectic Euler equations on $\T^{2k}$ is covered in Section \ref{symplectomorphisms}.
 In Section \ref{smooth} we use our results from the Section \ref{main} to construct continuously differentiable exponential maps in the Frech{\'e}t settings.
-Section \ref{remarks} contains some concluding remarks and a mandate for further related research.